Name: "The Star (Zvezda / звезда)" at the Memorial Park Čačalica (Спомен парк Чачалица)

 Yugoslav Wars to Present-Day

 For many years, the Čačalica Spomen-Park in Požarevac was a popular attraction, with many ceremonies and festivities being held here.
-However, with the fall of Yugoslavia and the onset of the Yugoslav Wars, the site began to face neglect and adversity, leading to slow decline.
-However, despite this decline, in 1997 the city of Požarevac was able to construct a expansive Ecological Center (Ekološki dom) at the heart of the park complex (Photo 6).
+However, with the fall of Yugoslavia and the onset of the Yugoslav Wars, the site began to face neglect and adversity, leading to a slow decline.
+However, despite this decline, in 1997 the city of Požarevac was able to construct an expansive Ecological Center (Ekološki dom) at the heart of the park complex (Photo 6).
 Yet, the park's prospects worsened during the NATO bombings of Serbia in 1999, as reports suggest that the destruction of a petro-chemical complex in Požarevac not far from Čačalica lead to the death of a significant section of the memorial Russian birch forest.
 However, on the 40th anniversary of the tree planting on October 15th, 2007, over 300 birch trees were planted to replace the ones which had been killed in the 1999 event.
-In addition, while further restorations and rehab efforts were made in 2011, many aspects of some elements of this complex are still is poor condition.
+In addition, while further restorations and rehab efforts were made in 2011, many aspects of some elements of this complex are still in poor condition.
 Yet, the park overall is well maintained and well visited by locals, with some commemorative events still being held.